MARCH 25, 2017–JANUARY 15, 2018

 Much of this 300-plus acre National Historic Landmark, a sprawling campus of 19th- and 20th-century structures, will soon undergo massive transformation.
 Recent efforts to redevelop the St. Elizabeths site have created new opportunities to access and understand its rich architectural legacy, as well as its potential to revitalize one of the city’s most underserved wards.

 In concert with these changes, the National Building Museum presents an exhibition that explores the architecture and landscape architecture of St. Elizabeths.
-The Government Hospital for the Insane, as the campus was originally named, opened in 1855 as a federally-operated facility.
-The multi-disciplinary exhibition will tell the story of St. Elizabeths’ change over time, reflecting evolving theories of how to care for the mentally ill, as well as the later reconfiguration of the campus as a federal workplace and mixed-use urban development.
+The Government Hospital for the Insane, as the campus was originally named, opened in 1855 as a federally operated facility.
+The multidisciplinary exhibition tells the story of St. Elizabeths’ change over time, reflecting evolving theories of how to care for the mentally ill, as well as the later reconfiguration of the campus as a federal workplace and mixed-use urban development.

 In Collaboration With

 Architecture of an Asylum is presented in collaboration with the US General Services Administration.
 Additional support has been provided by the American Institute of Architects, Events DC, ZGF, Brailsford & Dunlavey, Smoot | Gilbane, A Joint Venture, and EYP Architecture & Engineering.